Dheeraj-18/React-vault/07_Into-to-React-components/Notes.txt

 // Note-1: Earlier we render multiple react elements using javascript reusable function but the problem is when we pass the argument into that
 //         function while calling it must maintain the order of argument So , this problem can be solve by two way, one is passing argument as
-//         Object (named called props) Here passing in any order doesn't matter and Destruction it and another way is by React Components
+//         Object (named called props) Here passing in any order doesn't matter and Destructure it and another way is by React Components

 // Note-2: {
 //           $$typeof: Symbol.for('react.element'),